The 2017 Teaching Professor Conference Poster Sessions.

 Information Literacy on the Go!
 Adding Mobile to Engage Students

-Alice Schmidt Hanbidge, Tony Tin, and Nicole Sanderson, Renison University College, Affiliated with University of Waterloo
+Alice Schmidt Hanbidge, Tony Tin, Nicole Sanderson, and Binjie (Charlie) Liu, Renison University College, Affiliated with University of Waterloo

 Learning information literacy skills via mobile devices is an M-Learning project launched with undergraduate university students.
 Literacy lessons developed by faculty and the library demonstrate how to locate, evaluate, and use information effectively.
 This poster highlights the nexus of mobile devices and information literacy lessons as an innovative pedagogy.